Operational clarity for daily work

 The "Technical Position" Myth

-A common misconception: the hotel chief engineer is just a senior maintenance worker with a large set of keys.
-In reality, it's a management position where technical knowledge is merely the foundation.
+There's a common misconception that the hotel chief engineer is just a senior maintenance worker with a big set of keys.
+In reality it's a management job, and technical knowledge is only the foundation.

-The chief engineer manages a budget that in large hotels can represent 5-10% of total operating expenses.
-They make capital investment decisions worth hundreds of thousands of dollars.
-They negotiate with contractors, report to owners on asset condition, and plan modernization years ahead.
+The chief engineer manages a budget that in large hotels can run 5-10% of total operating expenses.
+They sign off on capital investments worth hundreds of thousands of dollars, negotiate with contractors, report to owners on the condition of the building's assets, and plan renovations years ahead.

 A technician fixes what's broken.
-A hotel chief engineer creates a system where less breaks, repairs happen faster, and guests notice neither.
+A chief engineer builds a system where less breaks in the first place, repairs happen faster, and guests never notice either way.

 The Three Hats of a Chief Engineer

 An effective hotel chief engineer switches between three roles every day.
-Failure in any one of them undermines all their work.
+Drop any one of them and the rest falls apart.

 Hat Role What Happens When It Fails